DocMarty84/PyChanMonitor/README.md

-# 4chan-download
+# PyChanMonitor

+PyChanMonitor is an application which allows you to monitor 4Chan threads and download the content.

 ## Server application

 ### Requirements

-The server requires Python 3 (tested on version 3.4), and the 'non-usual' following modules:
-- SQLAlchemy
-- SQLite
-- Flask
-- Flask JSON-RPC (https://github.com/cenobites/flask-jsonrpc, available with `pip`)
+PyChanMonitor requires Python 3 (tested on version 3.4).
+Additional required pakages can be installed with [pip](https://pip.pypa.io/): `pip3 install -r requirements.txt` Note that `YAML` might require additional libraries to be compiled.

 ### Configuration and use

-The configuration must be done through a `config.py` file.
-A template is provided (`config_template.py`), simply copy-paste to `config.py`, and fill in missing data.
+The configuration must be done through a `config.yml` file.
+A template is provided (`config_template.yml`), simply copy-paste to `config.yml`, and fill in missing data.

 The server application is split in two parts, a crawler (`main.py`) and a web server (`server.py`).
 To use: